 The initial exhibits are screenshots from Microsoft’s own Bing Webmaster Tools and public search results, taken on February 12, 2026, by the verified site owner.
 They are primary-source outputs showing that:

 This article documents Bing’s treatment of gtcode.com as reflected in Bing Webmaster Tools and search results.
-Cause remains unresolved.
-The current record establishes a visibility anomaly and unresolved diagnostic contradictions.
-Causation by any specific article, person, complaint, or policy trigger requires additional technical or platform records.
+Bing has not explained why.
+The current record shows a visibility anomaly and diagnostic contradictions.
+Proving that any specific article, person, complaint, or policy rule caused the result would require additional technical or platform records.

 Update: February 15, 2026